riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 <<createVectorDatabase>>

 _This only takes a couple minutes.
-Once your database is ACTIVE, continue on to the next section._
+Once your database is READY, continue on to the next section._

 ## 3 Create a schema
 The next step is to create tables.

 ### 3a Launch the CQL Console and login to the database
-Open the CQL Console using the button below.

-_We recommend opening the console and this guide simultaneously for easy copying._

 <<launchCQLConsole>>

+_Opening the console in another tab allows for easy copying._

 ### 3b Create a table with the VECTOR type
 This table contains a VECTOR type example.
 Copy and paste the following command into your CQL console and press enter.